busterjs/buster-docs/modules/buster-configuration.rst

 A simple configuration file
 ===========================

-At its very simplest, a configuration file merely states what resources to load.
+At its very simplest, a configuration file merely specifies the environment and which resources to load.
 For browser tests, this includes libraries and sources, while for Node you only need to specify tests (as typically they ``require`` their own sources).

 ::